 That’s why the Macedonians gave – they were in love!
 They didn’t give motivated by an appeal to sacrifice, they didn’t give to make sure their tithe was on time, they didn’t give because others were in need, and they didn’t give because it was the right thing to do.
 They gave because they were in love, and that made their giving “acceptable” (2 Cor 8:12).
 Their gift wasn’t acceptable for any other reason but love.

 And that’s what drives me bonkers for the church.
 I want believers to know and be motivated out of a burgeoning love affair with God.
 I don't mean we should never give unless we're right then invigorated by love, but I fear we've gotten used to giving without it.
 We've learned to motivate and to be motivated by something else.
 That's what makes pushy pastors and manipulative motivators out of our leadership.
 And I don’t think they like it any more than we do.

 If we're not behaving well and doing good, it's because we're missing love.

 If your motivation is low right now, go get some love—you need it and can’t live without it.
 If your giving lacks, if your service is stunted or reluctant, if there is gossip in the church and “sin in the camp,” go get some love—you cannot live without it.

 “How can I get some of His love?” you ask.
 You might read Ephesians 1, or think about the gospel, which says you have been given everything for nothing, or ask Jesus what He thinks of you right now (you know it will be good!), or take a walk and start thanking God for what He has done for you in Christ, or pick up a favorite book and turn to that great passage about God’s love for you, or email or call someone and ask them to remind you who God has made you to be and what His thoughts are toward you.
-Or email me – I’ll help you.
+Or message me or email me – I’ll help you.
 It’s an assist and pleasure for me to think on and talk about God’s grace and love.

-Because for me too, love works.
+Because for me, too, love works.